animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

-There is little consequence in returning the existing `Index`, since the `index` bean definition is the same, as determined by GemFire itself, not Spring Data for GemFire.
+There is little consequence in returning the existing `Index`, since the `index` bean definition is the same, as determined by GemFire itself, not Spring Data for VMware GemFire.

 However, this also means that no `Index` with the "name" specified in your `index` bean definition or declaration actually exists from